ChanakK/responsive-card/README.md

 ### Struggles

-- Getting the lower half of the card to be a different color
+- Getting the lower half of the card to be a different color and occupy the full width
 - The image scaling to 1.15 when we hover over the card